hypertrack/sdk-android/README.md

   </service>
 </application>
 ```
-If you already use firebase push notifications you can extend `HyperTrackMessagingService` instead of Firebase, or declare two receivers side by side, if you wish (don't forget to call `super.onNewToken` and `super.onMessageReceived` in that case).
+If you already use Firebase push notifications you can extend `HyperTrackMessagingService` instead of Firebase, or declare two receivers side by side, if you wish (don't forget to call `super.onNewToken` and `super.onMessageReceived` in that case).
-Check out [Quickstart app](https://github.com/hypertrack/quickstart-android/) if you prefer to get a look at example.
+Check out [Quickstart app](https://github.com/hypertrack/quickstart-android/) if you prefer to see an example.

-Last step is to add your Firebase API key to [HyperTrack dashboard](https://dashboard.hypertrack.com/setup) under *Server to Device communication* section.
+The last step is to add your Firebase API key to [HyperTrack dashboard](https://dashboard.hypertrack.com/setup) under *Server to Device communication* section.

 #### Step 3.
 Initialize SDK
-Retrieve sdk instance, when you wish to use SDK, by passing your [publishable key]().
+Obtain an SDK instance, when you wish to use SDK, by passing your Publishable Key.
 ```java
   HyperTrack sdkInstance = HyperTrack.getInstance(MyActivity.this, "your-publishable-key-here");
 ```
 ```kotlin
   val sdkInstance = HyperTrack.getInstance(this, "your-publishable-key-here")
 ```
 Also make sure you've requested permissions somewhere in your app.
-HyperTrack accesses location and activity data, so exact set of permissions depends on Android version, and you can use `HyperTrack.requestPermissionsIfNecessary()` convenience method to simplify it a bit.
+HyperTrack accesses location and activity data, so exact set of permissions depends on an Android version.
+You may use `HyperTrack.requestPermissionsIfNecessary()` convenience method to request permissions and make SDK integration simpler.

 #### Step 4.
 Identify your devices

-HyperTrack uses string device identifiers that could be obtained from sdk instance
+HyperTrack uses string device identifiers that could be obtained from the SDK instance
 ```java
    String deviceId = sdkInstance.getDeviceID();
 ```